Skip to content

 Prerequisites and Basic Requirements

-The deployment of Owncast requires a server running the Ubuntu operating system.
-The installation process necessitates root privileges to manage system services, install packages, and configure network settings.
-The following components are required:
+The deployment of Owncast requires a server running an Ubuntu-based operating system.
+The installation process utilizes the apt package manager and requires root privileges to configure system services and firewalls.
+The following software packages are installed as dependencies:

 Application Installation Process